saysimple/saysimple-plugin-devkit/README.md

 #### tags

-The tags is a string array
+Tags is a string array.

 ### App

 The app is a prop delivered to your app settings and content components it contains information about your app and utilities to interact with the Saysimple platform.

-the app object always looks like this:
+The app object always looks like this:

 ```typescript
 interface app {